johnbywater/quantdsl/README.md

 pip install quantdsl
 ```

-To avoid disturbing your system's site packages, it is recommended to install
-into a new virtual Python environment, using [Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 Please note, this library depends on SciPy, which fails to install with some older versions of pip.
 In case of
 difficulty, please try again after upgrading pip.